MeghaRam-ai/AI_Project_Methodology/README.md

 Data preparation, integration of SHAP library into project, generation of sphinx documentation.
 ### Mateusz
 Feature engineering, model training, model inference and mlflow integration.

+# Model
+We trained Random Forest Classifier model to predict house price.
+The output of the model is float value - estimated number of dollars the property is worth.
+# Inference
+Predictions of test set can be found in the notebook.
+Also there we can find examples of the usage of our model.